Planned Parenthood sues Idaho over abortion reporting law

 Planned Parenthood filed the lawsuit in Idaho's U.S. District Court on Tuesday, asking a judge to declare the reporting law void.

-Abortion providers must also collect personal information about women receiving abortion procedures, such as her age, race, number of children and how many previous abortions she has had in the past.
+Abortion providers must also collect personal information about women receiving abortion procedures, such as age, race, number of children and the number of previous abortions.

+Idaho's reporting law aligns with a national trend among Republican-dominant statehouses seeking new ways to test the legal ability to restrict a woman's right to terminate a pregnancy.
+At least 20 states have reporting laws on the books, according to the Guttmacher Institute, which opposes abortion restrictions.

+Previous laws targeting abortion rights have been struck down in Idaho and other states, with some courts saying there isn't enough information about alleged complications of abortions to justify the laws.